Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Compare: Discriminant Analysis vs. Actually Solving—the discriminant tells you how many real solutions exist without finding them.
-If an exam asks "how many x-intercepts does this parabola have?" calculate the discriminant rather than solving the entire equation.
+This is a powerful shortcut.
+If a question asks "how many x-intercepts does this parabola have?" just calculate the discriminant rather than solving the entire equation.

 The parabola's shape and position are completely determined by the coefficients.
 Understanding these relationships lets you sketch graphs quickly and interpret solutions visually.

-Compare: Vertex vs. Y-intercept—the vertex gives you the maximum or minimum value (critical for optimization), while the y-intercept gives you the initial value in application problems.
+Compare: Vertex vs. Y-intercept: the vertex gives you the maximum or minimum value (critical for optimization), while the y-intercept gives you the initial value in application problems.
 Know which one the question is really asking for.

 | Concept | Best Examples |